SUP3RMASS1VE/Kokoro-TTS-Local-v1.0/README.md

 Kokoro TTS Local
-Kokoro is a high-quality text-to-speech (TTS) synthesis program that leverages deep learning techniques.
-This project allows users to generate high-fidelity speech from text input, with several voice options and speed adjustments.
-The model supports multiple languages, and the system can run locally, making it fast and easy to generate speech right from your computer.
+Kokoro TTS Local is a cutting-edge text-to-speech (TTS) synthesis program that utilises deep learning to generate high-quality speech from text.
+This tool provides multiple voice options, speed adjustments, and support for various languages.
+The best part?
+It runs locally, ensuring fast, offline speech generation directly from your computer.

-Features
+Key Features
-Voice Selection: Choose from a variety of voices, including options from different languages such as English and others.
+Voice Selection: Choose from a diverse range of voices, including various accents and languages like English and more.
-Speech Speed Control: Adjust the speed of the generated speech from 0.5x to 4x to match your needs.
+Speech Speed Control: Adjust the speech speed anywhere from 0.5x to 4x to suit your preference.
-Phoneme Output: Get the phoneme sequence for the generated speech.
+Phoneme Output: View the phoneme sequence for each generated speech.
-GPU/CPU Support: Automatically falls back to CPU if GPU support is unavailable.
+GPU/CPU Support: Automatically switches to CPU if GPU support isn’t available, ensuring smooth operation.
-Local Operation: Runs entirely locally on your machine without requiring an internet connection.
+Local Operation: Runs entirely on your local machine without needing an internet connection.
-High-Quality Audio: Produces high-quality speech audio at 24kHz.
+High-Quality Audio: Generates 24kHz high-quality audio for clear and natural speech.
 Requirements
 Python 3.x
-PyTorch (with CUDA support if available)
+PyTorch (with CUDA support, if available)
 Gradio
-kokoro
+Kokoro
 tqdm
 scipy
-You can install the necessary dependencies via pip:
-Ensure you have the correct CUDA version installed if you want GPU support.
+Installation: You can easily install the required dependencies using pip.
+If you plan to use GPU support, make sure to install the correct CUDA version.

-Usage
+Usage Guide
-Step 1: Set up the environment
+Step 1: Set Up the Environment
-Install the required dependencies as mentioned above.
+Install all necessary dependencies as listed.
-Make sure your machine has access to a GPU for optimal performance.
-If not, the model will default to using the CPU.
+Ensure your machine has GPU access for optimal performance.
+If not, the system will default to the CPU.
-Ensure that you have the necessary files and configurations for Kokoro’s models and pipelines.
+Get the necessary files and configurations for the Kokoro models and pipelines.
 Step 2: Running the TTS Application
-Once the environment is set up, you can run the script to launch the application.
+Once everything is set up, run the following command to launch the application:

+bash
+Copy
+Edit
 python app.py
-The application will launch a web interface powered by Gradio.
-You can:
+This will open a web interface powered by Gradio, where you can:

-Enter Text: Input the text you want to convert into speech.
+Enter Text: Input the text you’d like to convert to speech.
-Select Voice: Choose a voice from the dropdown menu.
-There are several voices available, with different accents and styles.
+Select Voice: Pick from a variety of voices, each with distinct accents and styles.
-Adjust Speed: Use the slider to control the speed of the speech generation.
+Adjust Speed: Use the slider to control the speech speed.
-Generate Speech: Click the "Generate Speech" button to create the audio output.
+Generate Speech: Click the “Generate Speech” button to create your audio.
-Listen to Audio: The generated speech will play back to you, and the phoneme sequence will be shown below.
+Listen to Audio: The generated speech will play back, and the phoneme sequence will appear.
 Step 3: Output
-The generated speech will be saved as a .wav file in the outputs/ folder, with a timestamp in the filename.
-Additionally, the phoneme sequence corresponding to the input text will be displayed.
+The generated speech will be saved as a .wav file in the outputs/ folder with a timestamp.
+The phoneme sequence for your input text will also be displayed below the audio.

 Voice Choices
-The following voices are available for selection:
+Here are the available voices to choose from:

+English (US)

 🇺🇸 🚺 Heart ❤️
 🇺🇸 🚺 Bella 🔥